chocolate truffles in a heart shaped box on a wooden surface with roses and ribbon around

 STEP TWO: Remove the hot cream and melted chocolate mixture from the stove and transfer it to a small dish.
 Chill the dark chocolate ganache for 1 hour in the fridge.

-STEP THREE: Using a small 1 tablespoon cookie scoop, scoop the truffles into small balls onto a small parchment paper lined baking sheet.
+STEP THREE: Using a small 1 tbsp cookie scoop, scoop the truffles into small balls onto a small parchment paper lined baking sheet.
 Return the balls of chocolate ganache to the fridge to chill for an additional 15 minutes.

 STEP FOUR: Add the toppings you want to use to small bowls.
 Cover a truffle with a topping, then roll it into a ball, then roll in the topping again.
 (It really helps to coat the outsides with the toppings before attempting to roll them into balls so the chocolate doesn’t melt all over your hands.)